 Endometriosis is a chronic inflammatory condition defined by endometrial stroma and glands found outside of the uterine cavity.
 The most common sites affected are the pelvic peritoneum and ovaries.

 May present incidentally in asymptomatic patients, or more commonly in women of reproductive age who complain of chronic pelvic pain and/or subfertility.

 Clinical suspicion is generally sufficient to initiate therapy, but the diagnosis can only be confirmed by direct visualization and focused biopsies during laparoscopy.

-Treatment options include nonsteroidal anti-inflammatories (NSAIDs), combined oral contraceptive pills, gonadotropin-releasing hormone (GnRH) agonists, progestin-containing compounds, danazol (or related androgens), and surgical destruction of lesions.
+Treatment options include nonsteroidal anti-inflammatories (NSAIDs), combined oral contraceptive pills, gonadotropin-releasing hormone (GnRH) agonists and antagonists, progestin-containing compounds, danazol (or related androgens), and surgical destruction of lesions.
 Controlled ovarian hyperstimulation and IVF may be considered for patients with subfertility.

 Individualized care for patients with pelvic pain should incorporate a multidisciplinary evaluation and treatment plan that focuses on limiting the risk of recurrence and improving quality of life.

 Endometriosis is defined as the presence of endometrial glands and stroma outside the endometrial cavity and uterine musculature.
 Surgical appearance varies significantly from superficial blebs to infiltrating fibrosis.
 Direct visualization confirmed by histologic examination remains the gold standard for diagnosis, surgical confirmation of endometriosis is not required before starting therapy.